 The entire Door County Half Marathon is run on a closed, USATF-certified road course through one of the midwest's most revered destinations - Peninsula State Park.
 The race begins and ends just a few strides from Nicolet Bay Beach, where the Runners' Concourse is located.

-Eight aid stations will be located along the half marathon course with water and gatoraide.
-Some of the aid stations will be used more than once during the half marathon or will be used for both running events.
-Half marathoners will have access to aid stations eight times throughout the run.
+Half marathoners will have access to aid stations nine times throughout the run.
 Each aid station will have medical personnel and volunteers.
-Water and energy drinks will be available at all locations and Cliff Shot Gel will be available at Aid Station E (just before mile marker 8).
+Water and Gatorade will be available at all locations and Cliff Shot Gel will be available at Aid Station E (just before mile marker 8).
 Please see the course map for details.

 Restrooms are located near the Eagle Bluff Lighthouse and near Tennison Bay (Miles 2 and 11 on the half marathon course and Mile 1 on the 5K).
 All other Aid Stations will have portapotties located just before the aid station.